LEARNAcademy/Instructor-Handbook/README.md

 [Weekly individual assessments](#grading-assessments) are assigned each Friday via GitHub Classroom.

 To create a Github Classroom assignment with starter code it must be a stand alone repository in the LEARN Academy Organization and then forked into the individual cohort's organization on Github - the starter code repository cannot be tied to any other repository.
-The naming convention for starter code repositories is "Challenge Name - Cohort Name - Year" for example Pig-Latin-Challenge-Alpha-20.
+Add the GitHub Classroom link to accept the assignment to the repo description.
 In the README of the starter code for Github Classroom assignments include any terminal commands needed to get the project spun up and a link to the relevent Syllabus materials.
 A Github Classroom assignment can be created without starter code as well.

 #### Youtube